 Linda K. Ferrell, Ph.D. was appointed to the Board as a Class III director in April 2015.
-Her term as director expires 2017.
-Dr. Ferrell is completing nine years at the University of New Mexico, and will be joining the Jack C. Massey College of Business at Belmont University in Nashville this fall.
-She is currently the President of the Academy of Marketing Science from 2014 thru 2016.
-She is on the board of the National Association of State Boards of Accountancy, Center for the Public Trust (2011-present).
-She has been a member of the American Marketing Association since 2000.
-She also serves on the Board of Directors and Executive Committee for the Direct Selling Education Foundation, in the Doris Christopher endowed board seat since 2011.
-She also serves on the Cutco/Vector College Advisory Board for the past 6 years.
-She serves on the Board of Visitors for the University of Central Florida, Nicholson School of Communication.
+She also serves as Chairman of the Associate Compliance Sub-committee and serves on the Science and Marketing Committee.
+She is currently a Distinguished Professor of Leadership and Business Ethics at Belmont University.
+She is President of the Academy of Marketing Science from 2014 through 2016 and serves on the board of the National Association of State Boards of Accountancy (NASBA) Center for the Public Trust.
+She also serves on the Board of Directors for the Direct Selling Education Foundation (DSEF), in an endowed board seat, and on the DSEF Executive Committee.
 She has published refereed or peer reviewed articles concerning marketing ethics, ethics training methods and effectiveness, and strategic philanthropy, corporate social responsibility and sustainability.
-Dr. Ferrell received her B.S. in Retailing-Fashion Merchandising and her M.B.A. from Illinois State University in 1981 and 1983, respectively.
+She is a co-author of textbooks, including Business Ethics: Ethical Decision Making and Cases; 11th edition and Business: A Changing World, 10th edition; Management, 3rd edition; and Business and Society, 5th edition.
+She received her BS in Retailing-Fashion Merchandising and her MBA from Illinois State University in 1981 and 1983 respectively.
 She received her Ph.D. in Business Administration, management concentration, from the University of Memphis in 1996.
-Prior to completing her doctorate, she worked in advertising for McDonald's advertising agency in Philadelphia, PA, Pizza Hut's advertising agency in Indianapolis, IN and Pizza Huts advertising agency in Houston, TX.

 J. Stanley Fredrick has served as a Class II director since September 2001.
 His current term as director expires in 2016.
 From November 2003 through January 2009, Mr. Fredrick served as the Lead Director for the Board.
 In January 2009, Mr. Fredrick was elected to serve as the Chairman of the Board of Directors.
 In 2003, Mr. Fredrick was a founding board member of Professional Bank in Dallas, Texas, a boutique bank that provided certain financial resources to its customers.
 He co-founded Cameo Couture, Inc., which operated as Colesce Couture, a distributor of intimate apparel, and Colony House, Inc., a private label cookware company, both of which operated through direct selling channels.
 Mr. Fredrick also co-founded Irving National Bank Shares, a commercial bank holding company, and served as a consultant to the bank from 1994 until it was sold in 2000.
-He is on the board of Independent Bank of Texas and A Wine Shop at Home.
-Mr. Fredrick has been actively involved for over 38 years in the Direct Selling Association, a national trade association of leading firms that manufacture and distribute goods and services directly to consumers.
-He has served on the Direct Selling Association's Board of Directors and various committees thereof.
-From 1987 to 1988, Mr. Fredrick served as Chairman of the Direct Selling Association and from 1988 to 1990, he served as Chairman of the Direct Selling Education Foundation.
+He currently serves on the board of Wine Shop at Home, a party planning company in Napa, California.
+Mr. Fredrick has been actively involved for over 39 years in the Direct Selling Association, a national trade association of leading firms that manufacture and distribute goods and services directly to consumers.
+He has served on the Direct Selling Association and from 1987 to 1988, Mr. Fredrick served as Chairman of the Direct Selling Association and from 1988 to 1990, he served as Chairman of the Direct Selling Education Foundation.
 He has been inducted into the Direct Selling Association's highest honor, the "Hall of Fame," as well as into the Direct Selling Education Foundation "Circle of Honor."
 Mr. Fredrick received a B.A. in English from Central State University, in Edmond, Oklahoma.